-The key to any successful community campaign is setting and following a campaign strategy that involves recruitment and effective use of quality volunteers.
+The key to any successful community campaign is setting and following a campaign strategy and the recruitment and effective use of quality volunteers.
 Easier said than done.
-This Council's Community Campaign plan is specifically designed to accomplish just that: recruit the right people, lead them well, use the power of influence, give them a job they can be successful at, recognize them, keep them focused and to the timeline, and thank them.
+This Council's Community Campaign plan is specifically designed to accomplish just that: recruit the right people, lead them well, use the power of influence, give them a job they can be successful at, recognize them, keep them to the timeline, thank them, keep them focused.

 The recruitment of sufficient, qualified volunteer leadership on or before predetermined deadline dates is the single most important element of the annual Community Campaign process.

-Many volunteers will make their calls right before and right after your committee meetings.
-Of course, once you reach goal in February, you may not need further meetings.
+- Many volunteers will make their calls right before and right after your committee meetings.
+Of course, once you reach the goal in February, you may not need further meetings.

-Assign certain workers to work major gift prospects --$1,000 and higher.
-Make sure that the top few major gift prospects are worked before December 31st and that all major gift prospects are called on by January 31st.
+- Assign certain workers to work major gift prospects - $1000 and higher.
+Make sure that the top few major gift prospects are worked before December 31 and that all major gift prospects are called by January 31.

 - Follow up with any prospects that attended the Leadership Breakfast but did not make their gift.